keith-ng/Projects/DA - Valorant Sales Analysis/README.md

 Proxying users' activity to purchase history was briefly considered as it would shed light on trends in important metrics such as daily/monthly active users (DAU/MAU), retention/churn rate, but was ultimately deemed too far-fetched due to the presence of too many unknown factors.

 ### Dataset
-Game sales data have and always will be safely guarded information.
-The dataset consist of transaction data from over 110 unique players that was gathered through goodwill and publicly available sources.
+The dataset consist of transactions from over 110 unique players that was gathered through goodwill and publicly available sources.
 Conversion to in-game currency was done through Excel's vlookup based on the amount spent and the conversion based on their region/country's in-game store.
+For a small amount of transactions (0.77%) where conversion can't be done, it is approximated with its closest points bundle.

 ### Proxies/Assumptions
 Proxies or assumptions taken:
-- Time of purchase of in-game currency is accompanied with a subsequent purchase in the game itself.
+- Time of purchase of in-game currency is accompanied with a subsequent purchase in the game itself during the same session.

 ### Takeaways